 - Mike Tomlin explained the move as wanting to go with the “hot hand” at outside linebacker.

 Tomlin’s explanation makes sense, given that Chickillo had two sacks and a special teams touchdown in the season opener (which, if you’re keeping notes, means Chickillo tied Jarvis Jones year three sack total in a single game.)

 Stephon Tuitt was listed as taking snaps with the Steelers first team defense on Friday afternoon, which is a strong indicator that he’ll suit up to play against the Chicago Bears.
-Regardless, the Steelers defensive line coach Johnny Mitchell likes to rotate his defensive lineman, so fans can expect to see Tyson Alualu, L.T.
-Walton spelling Tuitt as well as Cameron Heyward and Javon Hargrave.
+Regardless, the Steelers defensive line coach John Mitchell likes to rotate his defensive lineman, so fans can expect to see Tyson Alualu, L.T.
+Walton spelling Tuitt as well as Cam Heyward and Javon Hargrave.